'Big Brother 20' Spoilers: The Week 8 Nominations Are Revealed As New HOH Makes Plenty Of Promises

 There’s a new Head of Household running things on Big Brother 20 and the nominations were made as anticipated on Friday.
 Faysal is the Week 8 HOH and he talked with Haleigh extensively to formulate a plan for this coming week.
-Did he stick with his earlier nomination plan and how well is this likely going to go for him?
+Did he stick with his earlier nomination plan, and how well is this likely going to go for him?

 As the Inquisitr shared earlier, after many different potential plans, Faysal and Haleigh seemed to settle on the idea of nominating Brett and Scottie.
-That was where they left things before going to sleep after a lot of intense discussions Thursday night, but it looked like that plan held as Friday played out.
+That was where they left things before going to sleep after a lot of intense discussions on Thursday night, but it looked like that plan held as Friday played out.
 Big Brother Network confirms that during the nomination ceremony, Brett and Scottie were named as the nominees.

 The decision to go after Scottie came thanks to the maneuvering that was done to make Faysal think that Scottie flipped his vote and has a thing for Haleigh.
 JC buzzed in Fessy’s ear that Scottie is antsy to go after Fessy as soon as he can so he can get closer to Haleigh.
 Of course, that’s not exactly what’s happening in the BB20 house, but Fessy has had a tough time seeing through other people’s lies and gameplay.

 Big Brother spoilers indicate that Faysal talked with Kaycee, Angela, and Tyler, and promised all of them safety as long as they all promise not to use the Power of Veto if they win it during Saturday’s competition.
-Granted, it’s not a tough call for them to agree on this one, because they are all for evicting Scottie over Brett which is what Fessy thinks is best right now anyway.
+Granted, it’s not a tough call for them to agree on this one, because they are all for evicting Scottie over Brett, which is what Fessy thinks is best right now anyway.

 Hackers gonna hack!
 It was the second Hacker Competition of the summer and one lucky Houseguest walked away with the power.